 Yet, if you are more of a mainstream investor, a passive-investing-believer or even someone that falls into the $100,000 - $200,000 gap, it is worth noting that you can get a service with similar quality with some of Personal Capital’s competitors.
 And on top of that - you won’t be paying this much.

-Personal Capital enables you to control your finances with high-end financial management tools.
+Personal Capital enables you to control your finances with high-end financial management tools with great asset allocation features.
 They are a Forbes' 2019 "FinTech 50" Honoree.

 About the Author